Terminally ill man caught between BCBS and Methodist Le Bonheur negotiations battle

 “All insurance should help and especially the ones that we’ve been with for a long period," Tony said.
 "And just to cut off something like this, it affects a lot of people, a lot of families and I don’t feel that’s kind of fair to us."

-While Methodist Le Bonheur and BCBST continue to negotiate patients and patients' families like Tony and Connie Mah wonder if the insurance company is truly working for their best interest.
+While Methodist Le Bonheur and BCBST continue to negotiate patients and patients' families like Tony and Connie Mah, who are Blue Cross, Blue Shield of Mississippi members, wonder if the insurance company is truly working for their best interest.

 The Mah family says they’ve applied for a 90-day extension but that isn't sufficient.